-4. Application
+4 Application

 Initially, the machine learning algorithm was provided with no data.
-Then the points measured were presented to the algorithm one by one, starting with the first measured point $\mathbf{x}^{\text{(-h)}}$.
+Then the points measured were presented to the algorithm one by one, starting with the first measured point $\mathbf{x}^{(-h)}$.
 Slowly, the model learned more and more about the system and the quality of its representation improved.
-Once even the last measured point $\mathbf{x}^{\text{(0)}}$ was presented to the algorithm, it was found that the model correctly represents the system.
+Once even the last measured point $\mathbf{x}^{(0)}$ was presented to the algorithm, it was found that the model correctly represents the system.

-In a particular power plant, the history covered nine months of data extracted once per minute for nearly 2000 measurements.
+In the particular plant considered here, Reuter-West in Berlin, eight months and nearly 2000 measurement locations were selected as the history that was recorded at one value each every minute; yielding approximately 0.7 billion individual data points.
 After modeling, the accuracy of the function deviated from the real measured output by less than 0.1%.
 This indicates that the machine learning method is actually capable of finding a good model and also that the recurrent neural network is a good way of representing the model.